-However, just like you should tailor your cover letter to the company you apply to, you should choose a highly relevant project here.
-“A good general rule would be to build projects that, at minimum, match the complexity of work for the job you're applying,” advises Chris.
+However, just like you should tailor your cover letter to the company you apply to, you should think about a highly relevant project to feature during your software engineer interview prep.
+“A good general rule would be to build projects that, at minimum, match the complexity of work for the job you’re applying,” advises Chris.
 “Prospective employers will then be able to see that you not only can but actually have done work at the level that they require.”

 7. Learn to manage your time effectively

-Having a technical interview cheat sheet, reading books like “Cracking the Coding Interview,” and doing online coding challenges on sites like Interview Cake are all amazing, but if you want to take it even further, live coding interview prep might be what you need to really get comfortable and polished.
+Having a technical interview cheat sheet, reading books like “Cracking the Coding Interview,” (from Amazon) and doing online coding challenges on sites like Interview Cake are all amazing, but if you want to take it even further, live coding interview preparation might be what you need to really get comfortable and polished.

 “Pramp.com is an excellent place for getting realistic coding interview practice–and it’s free!” says CEO Refael.
 “While solving coding problems can help you improve your technical abilities, mock interviews with peers can also enhance your soft skills: the way you communicate, your body language, etc.”

-Ultimately, interviewing is a skill, and skills are sharpened with practice “Practice, practice, practice,” says Chris (Launch School).
-“Your 20th interview will be dramatically different from your 1st, so try to get to the 20th in a practice setting and your first ‘real' interview will actually be your 21st.”
+Ultimately, interviewing is a skill, and your interview skills are sharpened with practice.
+Knowing how to prepare for coding interviews comes with time!
+“Practice, practice, practice,” says Chris (Launch School).
+“Your 20th interview will be dramatically different from your 1st, so try to get to the 20th in a practice setting and your first ‘real’ interview will actually be your 21st.”

 9. Get a study buddy or find a coding mentor

 Got a friend or peer with similar job goals?
 Recruit them to help!
 Study coding concepts and work through problems together.
-Take turns interviewing one another so you can get the perspective of the interviewer side as well.
+Take turns interviewing one another so you understand the perspective of the interviewer as well.

 10. Have a process you can rely on to deconstruct questions